 About Dr. Harding

-Dr. J. W. Richard (“Dick”) Harding earned a bachelor's degree from Lafayette College; an M.D.in Internal Medicine from the University of Pennsylvania; and an MPH in International Health from the Johns Hopkins School of Hygiene and Public Health.
-He also studied tropical medicine at the Edinburgh University Graduate School of Medicine (Scotland).
-He did his internship and first-year residency training in Internal Medicine at Hartford (CT) Hospital and completed the residency at Santa Clara Valley Medical Center in San Jose, CA. During this training, he also served two years in the U.S. Public Health Service, stationed at an Indian Health Service hospital on the Hopi Reservation in Arizona.
+Dr. J. W. Richard (“Dick”) Harding III earned a bachelor's degree from Lafayette College, an M.D. from the University of Pennsylvania and an MPH in International Health from Johns Hopkins School of Hygiene and Public Health.
+He also studied tropical medicine at the University of Edinburgh Graduate School of Medicine.
+He did his internship and first-year residency training in Internal Medicine at Hartford (CT) Hospital and completed his residency at Santa Clara Valley Medical Center in San Jose, CA. During this training, he also served two years in the U.S. Public Health Service, stationed at an Indian Health Service hospital on the Hopi Reservation in Arizona.

-His experiences began in UMN’s Tansen Mission Hospital doing inpatient, outpatient, and community-based medicine, as well as a short term serving as hospital director.
-Following his MPH study in 1975, he was seconded to Nepal's national Tribhuvan University's newly formed Institute of Medicine to develop a new training program for Community Medical Auxiliaries (CMA), and later to establish and serve on the faculty of the Department of Community Medicine.
+His experiences began in UMN’s Tansen Mission Hospital doing inpatient, outpatient, and community-based medicine, as well as a short period serving as hospital director.
+Following his MPH study in 1975, he was seconded to Nepal's national Tribhuvan University's newly formed Institute of Medicine to develop a new training program for Community Medical Auxiliaries (CMA).
+He later established and served on the faculty of the Department of Community Medicine.

 In 2001, Dr. Harding was honored for his “effective contributions in public health development" by the Health Minister of Nepal at the first general assembly of the Nepal Public Health Association.